skrodal/mediasite-admin/README.md

 # README #

+_This service is tailor-made for UNINETT AS and uses in-house developed APIs pertaining to a specific use-case.
+As it does **not** access Sonic Foundry's official Mediasite API, its re-usability is limited._

 Denne tjenesten er skreddersydd av/for UNINETT, krever UNINETT Dataporten og er avhengig av egenutviklede APIer.

 # Om MediasiteAdmin #